luigisaetta/my-speaker-recognition/speaker-rec-model.md

 ## The Speaker Recognition Model
 The technology underlying the Speaker Recognition Service is a Deep Neural Network.

-The network, trained on a large dataset of voices, gives us the ability to translate the recording of the recording of the voice into a vector in a highly dimensional space of features.
+The network, trained on a large dataset of voices, gives us the ability to translate the recording of the voice into a vector in a highly dimensional space of features.

 In this way, to identify the speaker in a dataset of registered speakers we need only to compute the distance between vectors.
 The most probable speaker in the dataset is the closest to the vector of the input voice.

 ### Supported languages